 The school has developed and implemented a program or programs that focus on appropriate, respectful and healthy relationships.
-The Friendly Schools Program is a school-wide focus with all classroom teachers teaching regular lessons in the classroom with their students.
+Our Positive Behaviour for Learning (PBL) is a proactive approach to establishing the behavioural supports and social culture needed for our students to succeed.